 It would have been great for pure entertainment value.

-And Trump could have said you could have been more like Hannity.
+And Trump could have said, you could have been more like Hannity.

-He was fair to me, but you know what?
+He was fair to me.

 These people weren't fair to him.

-And you know, one of the differences they claim they're journalists.
+And you know, one of the differences, they claim they're journalists.

 They think they're so sanctimonious and superior.